 Express Your Deepest Sympathies

 First, there is a difference between sympathy flowers and funeral flowers.
 Few people are aware of this, but sympathy flowers tend to be rather bright and pure in their form and presentation.
-In contrast, funeral flowers are more vivid and dramatic.
+In contrast, Funeral flowers are more vivid and dramatic.
 The purpose is to remember the person and celebrate his or her life.

 It is wise to send sympathy flowers to the grieving family so that they can place them beside the casket or at home during the funeral.
 It is also appreciated to send a wreath sometime after the funeral, especially if they are close friends.
 Since they have just lost a dear person, it lets them know that you are still thinking of them and that you are there to support them if they need anything.